EVCommunities/platform-template/README.md

 Template that can be used as a starting point when running simulations using [SimCES platform](https://simcesplatform.github.io).

-The background folder has been removed, meaning that the following background components are already available for new simulation runs:
+The background folder has been removed, meaning that it is assumed that the following background components are already available for new simulation runs:

 - MongoDB
 - RabbitMQ